adopted-ember-addons/ember-infinity/README.md

 ## Cursor-based pagination

-If you are serving a continuously updating stream, it's helpful to keep track of your place in the list while paginating, to avoid duplicates.
+If you are serving a continuously updating stream, it's helpful to keep track of your place in the list while paginating to avoid duplicates.
 This is known as **cursor-based pagination** and is common in popular APIs like Twitter, Facebook, and Instagram.
 Instead of relying on `page_number` to paginate, you'll want to extract the `min_id` or `min_updated_at` from each page of